Updated February 2026

 Summary:

 Remember, every septic tank repair call is unique.
-Our experts always provide an estimate of upfront costs before tackling the job so you know exactly what to expect.
-While the prices in this guide reflect typical averages, your actual costs may vary based on the specifics of your situation.
+Our experts always provide an estimate of upfront costs before tackling the job so you know exactly what you're going to pay.
+The prices in the guide below might reflect typical averages, but they aren't intended to serve as an official quote.

 Clogs

-Septic tank clogs occur when materials that don’t break down easily clump up and block the free flow of wastewater through the system.
-Unlike a toilet that won’t flush, clearing the blockage is rarely as simple as reaching for the closest plunger.
-That’s because clogs can form within any point in the system: the inlet pipe, the tank itself, the outlet pipe, or the lateral line.
+Septic tank clogs occur when materials that don't break down easily clump up and block the free flow of wastewater through the system.
+Unlike a toilet that won't flush, clearing the blockage is rarely as simple as reaching for the closest plunger because clogs can form anywhere in the system.

 Common Causes: